unioslo/harborapi/docs/usage/methods/create-update.md

 asyncio.run(main())
 ```

+The API implicitly updates only the fields that are set on the model instance, and leaves the rest of the values unchanged.
+This is not idiomatic REST when you consider that these are HTTP PUT requests, but in practice this is quite convenient for now.
+See the [Idiomatic REST updating](#idiomatic-rest-updating) section for more information on why this _might_ change in the future.

 ### Idiomatic REST updating

-The update endpoints are exposed as HTTP `PUT` endpoints, which according to [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.4) should expect the full resource definition, not just the fields to update.
-Manual testing has revealed this to not be the case, however; the API supports updating with partial models, and only updates the fields that are present in the request body.
-When HarborAPI serializes models, it only includes fields that have been set, so this is the default behavior.
+The update endpoints are exposed as HTTP PUT endpoints, which according to [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.4) should expect the full resource definition, not just the fields to update[^1].
+Manual testing has revealed this to not be the case, however; the API supports updating with partial models, and it only updates the fields that are present in the request body.
+When HarborAPI serializes models, it, too, only includes fields that have been set, so this behavior is supported out of the box.

 It is, however, recommended to pass the full resource definition to the `update_*` methods, as the support for partial updates may change in the future independently of this library.